Whiplash Compensation Claims

 Although most commonly caused by road traffic accidents, a whiplash injury can also be caused by many other types of accident, including slips and trips.
 Whatever type of accident you have had, if you have suffered whiplash as a result of the accident, and the accident was not your fault, you may be entitled to make a whiplash compensation claim.
 It is not uncommon for the symptoms of a whiplash injury to go undetected for several hours, or in some cases several days after an accident.
-This is due to your body’s adrenalin kicking in after an accident, which can suppress the pain and affect of a whiplash injury.

 The severity and recovery time for a whiplash injury can vary significantly from person to person.
 In some cases a person may make a complete recovery from a whiplash injury within a couple of weeks, whereas some people may take several months or years to recover from a whiplash injury.
 In extreme cases a whiplash injury can even cause permanent damage.

 What exactly is whiplash?